Forward-Education/pxt-fwd-modules/README.md

 In theory you can have everything in a singular extension and also specify dependency tags, but then you have to either use a tag that you intend to create but haven't yet (commit with 1.0.1 dependency version and then bump to 1.0.1) or do multiple consecutive dependency update then bump cycles of the same repo to cascade the changes down the chain.
 Interesting in theory, but not fun in practice.

+### Rules

+1. An extension's dependencies should always have specified versions.
+2. Don't host more than 1 layer in the same repo (tutorials excepted).

 ## Development

 Since the products / tutorials are the last item in the dependency chain and have specified the versions of their dependencies, you can safely have changes in the base and module library layers without affecting production.
 There is maximum control over production code.

-After making changes to base you can use 'update-dependency.py' in the module library to quickly update that dependency throughout the modules.
-Remember to run './init.sh' afterwards to update intellisense.
+After making changes to base and updating pxt-fwd-modules remember to run './init.sh' afterwards to update intellisense and then './test-all.sh' to run compilation tests.

 You may find usage of \% instead \$ for prefacing block variables in the block text (i.e. set \%this to 0°).
 Don't use \%.
 It's the old way and was replaced in favor of $.